 “Procurify is our first PO system.
 We had people all over the world spending money but we didn’t have plans to budget or forecast.
 That makes things extremely difficult when you get an invoice out of the blue,” she admitted.
-Most of what Gloria and her team routes through Procurify is marketing spend, and it’s now allowing them to move quickly and slash through sales targets and relevant KPIs.
-It wasn’t long ago that Gloria and her team had no formal budgeting process in place, having to deal with unexpected invoices from rogue spending as well as major purchasing bottlenecks.
-Now, Gloria’s going back to focusing on equipping her team and keeping them prepared for events that haven’t happened yet.
+Most of what Gloria and her team routes through Procurify is marketing spend.
+It’s now allowing them to move quickly and slash through sales targets and relevant KPIs.Not long ago Gloria and her team had no formal budgeting process in place.
+They had to deal with unexpected invoices from rogue spending as well as major purchasing bottlenecks.
+Now, Gloria’s going back to focusing on equipping her team and keeping them prepared for unforeseen events.

 Not Getting Burned

-Net burn rate is calculated as the net cash spend per month or cash inflows and cash outflows that occur when running your business.
+First up, Net burn rate is calculated as the net cash spend per month or cash inflows and cash outflows that occur when running your business.

-Utilizing Real Time Budgets
+Utilizing Real-Time Budgets